Short URL for this page:

 To revert to the brass tags in detecting individuals, I cite the following instance.
 A complaint came in from the Silver King Mine that Indians had been off the reservation killing deer and that several had visited the store at the mine.
 The provost officer was ordered to investigate.
 There was no evidence that the Indians had killed deer, but they had been off the reservation, trading at the store and one of the clerks noticing the brass tags on them had taken, out of curiosity, the letters and numbers on a slip of paper.
 These were transferred to the officer's notebook.
 A two days' ride brought the detachment to the camp at the mouth of the San Pedro where the officer crossed the Gila on his mule, called the band of Indians together and walking p101 along the line without a word, only looking at their tags, selected the men he wanted to see at San Carlos and rode off.
 The chief and all the band were astonished but promptly complied and their culprits were duly punished.

 Infinite patience was necessary in listening to the various complaints made by Indians at the weekly sessions.
 Every trouble, large and small, was gone into most minutely and every new complainant began his talk by a complete family history reaching back as far as he could go.
 It made no difference that ninety-nine times out of a hundred the family history had no bearing on the case.
 As their responsibilities increased, the disputes multiplied, especially as regarded their grain fields, a fruitful source of discord, the differences often very difficult of adjustment, and it was never possible to satisfy both parties.
 In an attempt to settle a dispute of this kind, Lieut.
-Indicates a West Point graduate and gives his Class.Mott,18 who was on duty at San Carlos after me, was murdered by the party against whom the decision was rendered.
+Indicates a West Point graduate, Class of 1886: a link to his biographical entry in Cullum's Register.Mott,18 who was on duty at San Carlos after me, was murdered by the party against whom the decision was rendered.
 Many of the complaints were very childish, but the Indian requires about the same treatment as a child.
 There was no sickly sentimentality about Capt.
 Crawford's method of handling the Indians.
 We allowed them to take no liberties with him, expected them to behave and do what they were told, any failure being visited by swift and sure punishment.
 The guardhouse was kept clean; the prisoners also kept the premises around the headquarters thoroughly in order and were kept at healthy work during the day.

 The Indian has a well developed taste for whiskey are any other strong drink that will intoxicate him.
 It was difficult for them to obtain whiskey but the older ones knew how to make an intoxicant called "tiswin."
 Their "tiswin" drunks were responsible for many fights amongst themselves, but they were so secretive in making and hiding their liquor that it was only after the resultant fight that the fact of "tiswin" came to our knowledge.
 It was never my good fortune to get possession of any of this liquor but I was told that it was made usually, by the very old women, from corn, and was a sort of "sour mash."